janlionly/flutter_dev_colorized_log/README.md

 // - Development: true (default in debug mode) for faster feedback
 // - Production/Testing: false (default in release mode) for safer logging

-/// V 2.0.7 printOnceIfContains for one-time logging when the message contains a keyword
-/// Use the printOnceIfContains parameter to ensure only the first log containing the keyword is printed Dev.log('Error: USER-001 login failed', printOnceIfContains: 'USER-001');
-Dev.log('Retry: USER-001 timeout again', printOnceIfContains: 'USER-001'); // Skipped! (message contains 'USER-001' which was already logged)
-Dev.clearCachedKeys(); // Clear all cached keywords if needed

 /// V 2.2.0 newline replacement for better search visibility in the console
 /// Defaults to true in debug mode (kDebugMode), false in release mode Dev.isReplaceNewline = true; // Replace newlines (default: true in debug mode)